orrpaz/IntroComputerScience/README.md

 Here the assignment of Into Computer Science - C language (expect ex4 and ex7 in python)

-EX4 - Dictionary of movie in python and matrix calculator in Cץ
+EX4 - Dictionary of movie in python and matrix calculator in C.

 EX6 - Data Structures and ADT.